NaifAlsalem/ClimateRadar/README.md

 ## Confidentiality

 This repository is **private**.
-All contents are confidential and intended for authorized team use only.
-Redistribution is prohibited.
+All contents are intended for authorized team use only.
+Please keep it within the team.

 **© 2026 Dr. Naif Alsalem.
 All rights reserved.**